How to Make a Cartoon: A Complete Production Guide

 - Delivery prep: exports by channel, captions, aspect ratios, version packaging

 Keep each review narrow.
-Comment on timing during blocking.
-Comment on polish during cleanup and comp.
-If stakeholders wait until final delivery to raise story or layout issues, the schedule slips and the budget follows.
+Comment on timing during blocking, on polish during cleanup.
+When stakeholders wait until final delivery to raise a story or layout issue, the schedule slips and the budget follows it out the door.

-Quality checkpoint: Every round needs one review goal and one decision-maker.
-Split ownership creates contradictory notes and unnecessary rework.
+Quality checkpoint: every round needs one review goal and one decision-maker.
+Split ownership creates contradictory notes and rework nobody asked for.

 Organize files like the project will expand